no-name-user-name/gaben_news_parser/README.md

-# Free game news parser
+# Free games news parser
 to start work, create setting.ini file in root with code: